saba-tabassum-1902/Python_Notes/README.md

 47. What is the best code you can write to swap two numbers?
 48. How can you declare multiple assignments in one statement?
 49. If you are ever stuck in an infinite loop, how will you break out of it?
-50. What are the benefits of using Python?
+50. What are the benefits of using Python?q